preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/users-75/index.rst

 + **Status**: Here you can choose to list enabled or disabled accounts.
 + **User type**: Using this filter you can choose to list just one of registrered user types.
 + **Provider**: You can choose to list just one of the providers, usually Microsoft Graph or Omnia.
 + **Owner**: Here you can choose to list users from just one of the business profiles in the tenant.
+This lists users managed in the respective business profiles.

 About limitations for Omnia users
 -----------------------------------